 It was in Wechmar, the closest community to the Bach City of Gotha, where the genealogy of the most famous family of musicians in the world, the Bache, started.
 It was the great-great-grandfather of Johann Sebastian Bach, who lived and worked here.

 As well shortly after Veit, who died in Wechmar in 1619, the Bach Genealogy is really complicated.
 Because it remains unclear, how many sons Veit Bach and how many descendants his son Hans really had.
 Church records even disappeared in the recent past.
 So it is necessary to organize this genealogy from different sources again and to complete it.

-Carl Philipp Emanuel Bach: if he is the Hamburg Bach plus the Berlin Bach too than this fun is not helpful when it comes to research the correct genealogy around the family of musicians.
+Carl Philipp Emanuel Bach: If he is the Hamburg Bach plus the Berlin Bach, then this fun is not helpful when it comes to research the correct genealogy around the family of musicians.

 It is similar to the fourth of the famous Bach Sons: Johann Christian.
-He is not only the Mailand Bach, Milan in Italia.
+He is not only the Milan Bach, Milan in Italy.
 But he is the London Bach as well.
-Sometimes family research really is a rocky road.
+Sometimes, family research really is a rocky road.

 The Veit Bach Mill in Wechmar.
 Here the genealogy of the family of musicians of Johann Sebastian Bach once started.
 Here Veit Bach was playing on his "Cythringen", an early version of a nowadays cittern.
 And, that was according to the clattering of the mill.